cvanlabe/Eltako-home-automation/README.md

 This tells us that we can put `A5-38-08` or `M5-38-08` as EEP, but only `A5-38-08` is supported as a SENDER_EEP.
 More about that in a bit.
 Eltako has its own detailed overview of what device supports what EEP [here](https://www.eltako.com/fileadmin/downloads/de/Gesamtkatalog/Eltako_Gesamtkatalog_KapT_low_res.pdf) but the supported devices and their EEPs are documented on the [Eltako integration repo](https://github.com/grimmpp/home-assistant-eltako/blob/main/README.md).

-Now you may have started to wonder how HA knows which FSR14 to use and which channel, afterall, the FSR14-4x has 4 channels, and all we've been doing is invent ids.
-To understand this, you need consider the address assignment on the Eltako bus.
-Remember, when you added your first FSR, you assigned it an address.
-Each channel took an address.
-If you assigned address 1 to your first FSR14-4x, your next FSR14-4x did NOT start at address 2!

-:exclamation: **Your devices in HA follow the order of your address assignment previously done in PCT14**.

-In other words, your first light in the Eltako HA integration configuration will match your first FSR14 channel.

 Finally, we have the mandatory `sender:` section per light.
 Each `sender` has a sender `eep` (see the schema file for which ones are supported!!) and a sender `id`. **This** id is very important as it is the **sender** of the commands to your Eltako system.
 And because it is sending commands, it needs to be taught-in to your FSR14.
 Once taught-in, you will be able to control your lights using HA.

 ### Teach-in your HA lights into your Eltako FSRs
 So right now, you should have a configuration file with at least one light, matching an FSR14 channel, with logical IDs.

-For our light `Poles Garden`, we assigned the id `00-00-B0-01`.
+For our light `Poles Garden`, we assigned the sender id `00-00-B0-01`.
 The easiest way now is to open PCT14, select the FSR (Guess which one?
 Do you see how easy logical numbering helps?
 Right, the first one!
 Keep It Simple...Always!), and go to the `ID mapping range` tab in the middle screen.

 Double-click the first free line in the `ID table, function group 2` table.
 Enter the ID of the HA light you want to teach in (here I'm adding `00-00-B0-01`), set the function to `51 - switching state from controller`, and finally choose the channel your light is attached to.